Brand positioning with employee generated content

 Companies shouldn’t force employees to share content because the authenticity (or lack thereof) can reflect on them, their content, and their brand.
 Marketers must be thoughtful and intentional about the influencers they work with (internally and externally).
 They should also be careful about the content they ask people to share on their channels.
 Social media scales word-of-mouth, so having a clear strategy and collaboration will go a long way.
 Bonus points if you train your team (and give them the resources) to develop content their audience will want to tell their friends about.

-Summary on employee generated content
+Summary on employee-generated content

 Hootsuite may have mentioned that 86% of employees involved in a formal advocacy program said it had a positive effect on their careers – but before developing a formal employee advocacy program, start by asking your team if anyone is interested in creating content or developing their personal brand.
-You’d be surprised at who’s willing to step up to the plate.
-You never know who wants to learn, has experience on a certain topic, or has been dreaming about this moment.
+You’d be surprised who’s willing to step up to the plate.
+You never know who wants to learn, has experience on a particular topic, or has been dreaming about this moment.